passworks/help-docs/_posts/2016-06-22-ap-resellers.md

 At the end of the conversation, they will tell you that your account already has support for the service and inform the __ISSUER_ID__ and a short documentation on how to enable it.

+> Attention: This step is not automatic.
+It may take several days untill *Google* personal
+> get in contact and enable the support for yor account

 ## Enable the Wallet API